Excel VBA Exit Sub Procedure

 ErrorHandler: Exit Sub

-So as soon as code encounters an error it will push code to jump to the label and label has the “Exit Sub” statement, so will exit the subprocedure.
+As soon as code encounters an error, it will push code to jump to the label, and the brand has the “Exit Sub” statement so that it will exit the subprocedure.

-As you can see in the cell C7 it has encountered an error as “Division by Zero” so it has exit the subprocedure.
+As you can see in the cell C7, it has encountered an error as “Division by Zero,” so it has exit the subprocedure.
 Without informing the user exiting the subprocedure is always a dangerous thing.
-To inform the user about the error we can include one small message box.
+To notify the user of the error, we can include one small message box.

 Sub Exit_Example2() Dim k As Long For k = 2 To 9 On Error GoTo ErrorHandler Cells(k, 3).Value = Cells(k, 1).Value / Cells(k, 2).Value Next k ErrorHandler: MsgBox "Error has Occured and the error is:" & vbNewLine & Err.Description Exit Sub End Sub

 The above code will show the error message then exit the subprocedure.
-While running code if an error occurs it will show the message box in VBAMessage Box In VBAVBA MsgBox function is an output function which displays the generalized message provided by the developer.
+While running code, if an error occurs, it will show the message box in VBAMessage Box In VBAVBA MsgBox function is an output function which displays the generalized message provided by the developer.
 This statement has no arguments and the personalized messages in this function are written under the double quotes while for the values the variable reference is provided. like below.

 This is more of a reliable way of exiting the Sub Procedure.

 This has been a guide to VBA Exit Sub Procedure.
-Here we discuss how to exit sub procedure in excel vba when an error occurs in the code with example and downloadable excel sheet.
-You can learn more about VBA from following articles-
+Here we discuss how to exit the VBA subprocedure when an error occurs in the code with an example and downloadable excel sheet.
+You can learn more about VBA from the following articles-